foc-me/local-indexed/readme.md

     localIndexed.use(indexedDB)
     ```

-    **an exception will be thrown if no global factory is set and there is no default factory**
+    **If no global factory is set and there is no default factory an exception will be thrown**

 * <a id="localIndexed.databases">localIndexed.databases(): Promise\<IDBDatabaseInfo[]></a>
     * return `Promise<IDBDatabaseInfo[]>`: result of database info